git-bee/jcf-cli/README.md

 Alternatively, you may also compile the JCF project using Visual Studio Code using just [Free Pascal](https://freepascal.org) compiler (no Lazarus IDE is required).
 However, since FPC doesn't read `.lpi` project file, you must compile the `JCF.lpr` main program instead.
 Make sure you supply all the required compiler parameters correctly, especially the `-Fi`, `-Fu` and `-FE` options.

-> Note: For Mac users, I've included the executable file in this repo so you don't need to build it yourself.
+> Note: For Mac and Linux users, I've included the executable file in [`Output/Lazarus`](https://github.com/git-bee/jcf-cli/tree/master/Output/Lazarus) folder so you don't need to build it yourself.
+Sorry, Windows users. 😊

 ## How To Use JCF in VS Code